From Obieland to Boston: Harvard Divinity's DivEx Program

 I hold no illusions about the work that needs to be done within the Unitarian Universalist church, nor about what it means to study at Harvard Divinity School.
 As Professor Aisha M. Beliso-De Jesus said in her keynote speech to my DivEx cohort, some of you will be here to have your ambition legitimized, we'll get you your degree, and then you'll go out and get things done.
 Which is a lesson that I learned at Oberlin: how to utilize the institution, attempt to disrupt it from the inside, and ultimately take the resources you gained, on to the work that fulfills you.
 And though I would certainly not be comfortable at HarvardDiv by any stretch, its wide wooden doors would grant me an incredible degree so that I could get my paper and do something with it.

-If you are considering grad school but aren't sure you or your goals fit in there, I would encourage you to seek out programs like DivEx or find institutional funding, and give it a shot.
+A postscript: If you are considering grad school but aren't sure you or your goals fit in there, I would encourage you to seek out programs like DivEx or find institutional funding, and give it a shot.
 You never know what places you'll find you can make your own.
 And if you want to see the shenanigans my incredible cohort got into during our time in Boston, search #destinationHDS across all social media platforms.